Advanced Hydrostatic Drivetrains

 DrivetrainHydrostatic Drivetrain Concept

-The drivetrain includes a Hydraulic Free-Piston Engine (HFPE) with pistons having a combustion piston with a hydraulic piston end for transmitting the combustion pressure directly into pressurized fluid for driving the wheel motors or charging the accumulator.
-The engine operates only at constant power and speed and will automatically be turned off when the accumulator is filled.
+The drivetrain includes a Hydraulic Free-Piston Engine (HFPE) with two opposed pistons having a large combustion end and a small hydraulic end for transmitting the combustion pressure directly into pressurized hydraulic fluid for driving the wheel motors or charging the accumulator.
+The engine operates only at high power and constant speed and will automatically be turned off when the accumulator is filled.
 This allows for an engine operating profile with lowest consumption and emissions.
-The wheel motors with variable displacement maximize the efficiency over a wide torque and speed range.
-The accumulator delivers and stores the power for acceleration and braking very fast, reducing the fuel consumption, emissions, and the size of the engine.
+The Hydraulic Wheel Motors (HWM) with variable displacement maximize the efficiency over a wide range of speed and torque.
+The accumulator delivers or stores the power for acce-leration or braking very fast, reducing the fuel consumption, emissions, and the size of the engine.

 Current hydrostatic drives, as used in heavy equipment (excavators) are not suitable for road vehicles since their operating range is small and the energy losses, weight, and costs are high.
-Significantly improved technical data of the new drivetrain components (Free-Piston Engine, Axial-Piston Wheelmotor) are needed for vehicle concepts fulfilling the requirements regarding emissions, consumption, size and costs.
+Significantly improved technical data of the new drivetrain components (HFPE, HWM) are needed for vehicle concepts fulfilling the requirements regarding emissions, consumption, size and costs.
 In addition, hydraulics allow for simple and effective safety systems to protect passengers and other traffic participants.

-Free-Piston Engines (FPE) with crank mechanism are, when compared with conventional engines, more compact and efficient due to lower combustion heat losses.
-Their production costs don't seem to be very different, but the shape of the FPE is not well suited for the engine bay in automobiles since they are too wide for horizontal and too high for vertical installation.
+Free-Piston Engines (FPE) with crank mechanism (Junkers Jumo 205 type), are more compact and efficient due to lower combustion heat losses.
+Their production costs are likely not very different than conventional engines, but the shape is not well suited for the engine bay in automobiles since they are too wide for horizontal and too high for vertical installation.

-The HFPE without crank mechanism and piston side-forces operates with noticeably higher combustion pressure, increasing the efficiency and reducing the size and weight of the engine further.
-The Piston Impulse Charger & Compounder (PICC) is driven by the increased exhaust heat (lower combustion heat losses) to improve the efficiency.
+The HFPE without crank mechanism and piston side-forces operates with noticeably higher combustion pressure and piston acceleration around TDC position, reducing the size and weight of the engine and increasing the efficiency significantly.
+The Piston Impulse Charger & Compounder (PICC) is driven by the increased exhaust energy (lower combustion heat losses) to provide high air pressure waves the engine for charging and pressurized fluid to the accumulator to increase efficiency.

 Only a significantly smaller engine (1/4 displacement) is required since the accumulator provides the power peaks for acceleration and absorbs those during braking.
 Other sources of energy (electrical, mechanical) can be applied to charge the accumulator.
 Due to the high internal pressure (450 bar / 6,530 psi), the CFRP accumulator is very stiff and serves in addition as load carrying backbone of the Ingocar.
 Its bending and torsional stiffness is comparable to those of current car bodies.
 With support of the active bumpers, the new, lighter car body is not exposed to high crash forces.